| Shelton, WA, August 19, 98

 coming out of the hot tub at 1.30 AM I remembered what I wanted

+to write.
 Once, after I had told

 one of my stories about experiencing silence, fasting etc, Daniel